 That way, I know that any particles that escape my cloth and whipped up into the air, will be caught by the purifier.

 - Use a wet mop on the floor

 - Use a good furniture polish on tables and other surfaces

 - Use a good anti bacterial cleaner in the kitchen

 - Vacuum regularly, preferably with a Hepa Filter Vacuum

-- Use an anti dust mite spray on bedsheets and furniture around the house
+- Use an anti mite spray on bedsheets and furniture around the house

-I hope after reading this lengthy post, you have learned a bit more about what takes dust out of the air and how to control dust in your house and now have a gameplan towards a dust free home.
+I hope after reading this lengthy post, you have learned a bit more about how to control dust in your house and now have a solid gameplan to make your home allergy free.

-If you have a strong allergy to dust, cleaning effectively is going to be a whole room deal for you.
+For those with super strong Allergies, then cleaning effectively is going to be a whole room deal for you.
 Sadly, you can’t just sit in front of an air purifier with it blowing on you, when you are experiencing the symptoms of inhaling too much dust.
 You need the purifier to be able to handle the entire room.